blazsolar/rondel/README.md

 ## Limitations
  * No support for nested Views
- * No Support for Fragments
+ * No support for Fragments
+ * No support for overriding Components and Activities on Views